turksmathstuff/turksmathstuff.github.io/calccd.md

 * [Here's a link]() to the Problem Sets for these notes.

 ## Notes 16
 Calculus of parametric equations; vector-valued functions; calculus of vector-valued functions.  **Not Yet** Here's a link to a GeoGebra file that shows a curve, dx/dt, dy/dt, dy/dx, and the second derivative of the parametric equations.
 You might want to review [Notes 15 from Math Analysis](https://docs.google.com/open?id=0B11F_FpivrRiYWQ3OTQ0MjMtYWY3Yy00YzMxLTgzM2QtNTM4ZDljMDQyNTli).
-Check out the videos in the playlist below.
+[Here](https://www.youtube.com/playlist?list=PL6iwkLfBjZizlwdRxJFRb5WIkBoyaPvkM) are the videos of those notes.

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiYzJiYmEwZTAtMTg1My00MTBlLWE2MzgtODhlY2RjZWVkZTNm) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiwpfvN5vNGoDydCRZjHFYhy) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!